MarlinFirmware/Configurations/config/examples/MakerGear/M2 Rev H/README.md

 ### Steps Per MM Changes
  - Revision G and H use 16 tooth pulley specifed as 80.1
  - Prior Revisions use 18 tooth pulley specified as 88.88 or 88.89
- - Silver Z Motors T8x8 specified at 400
+ - Silver Z Motors are T8x8 specified at 400
  - Black Z Motors are Imperial 1/8" specified at 1007.7

 # Hotends